AryanSoltan/Routing-Protocols/README.md

-# CN_CA3
+# Routing-Protocols
-The third project of computer networks course implementing some algorithms for routing like Belman Ford and Dijkstra.
+The third project of Computer Networks course which some algorithm protocls for routing like Belman Ford and Dijkstra have been implemented.
+For working with this project in the command line we could command for various things like constructing a topology, finding the table for any node, deleting an edge or insering one.